naw-db/naw-db.github.io/README.dev.md

 ### 3. Local Development
 #### 3.1 Check package health
-* Upgrade `node` and `npm`.
+* Upgrade `node` and `yarn`.
     * Run commands:
         * `nvm install --lts`
-        * `npm install -g npm@latest`
+        * `npm install -g yarn@latest`
-* Check if there are dependencies not declared in `package.json`.
-    * This checks if there are dependencies that are available on your machine but not declared in this package's dependency closure, e.g. dependencies that were installed via `npm install` without specifying the `--save` flag.
-    * Run command: `npm prune`
-* Check if there are upgradable global dependencies.
-    * Run command: `npm outdated -g --depth=0`
-    * To update all global dependencies:
-        * Run command: `npm update -g`
 * Check if there are upgradable project dependencies.
-    * Use `npm-check-updates`:
-        * `npm i -g npm-check-updates`
-        * `ncu -u`
-        * `npm install`
+    * Run command: `yarn upgrade`
 #### 3.2 To run a testing build of your website locally on your machine
 * `cd` into the root directory of the website project.
-* Run command: `npm install && gatsby develop`
+* Run command: `yarn install && yarn run develop`

 #### 3.2 To run a production build of your website locally on your machine
 * `cd` into the root directory of the website project.
-* Run command: `npm install && gatsby build && gatsby serve`
+* Run command: `yarn install && yarn run build && yarn run serve`

+#### 3.3 To run E2E tests locally against your local website
+* To execute tests with GUI, run command: `CY_OP=open yarn run test:run:e2e`
+* To execute tests without GUI, run command: `CY_OP=run yarn run test:run:e2e`

+#### 3.3 To run E2E tests in a docker against your local website
+* This can be used to simulate/troubleshoot the Cypress GitHub Action which is used in PR dry-run.
+* First, run a testing build locally on your host OS: `yarn install && yarn run develop`
+    * It has to be a testing build, not a production build.
+Otherwise, Cypress might have issues loading the pages fully because there will be external references that are otherwise disabled in testing build.
+* Run command: `docker run -it --network="host" -v $PWD:/e2e -w /e2e cypress/included:latest --browser chrome`

 ### 4. Publish to GitHub Pages
-A GitHub Action is set up to automatically deploy the updated website when a commit is pushed to the 'develop' branch.
+A GitHub Action is set up to automatically deploy the updated website when a commit is pushed to the `develop` branch.

 Go [here](https://github.com/naw-db/naw-db.github.io/actions/workflows/gatsby.yml) to view the deployments.